ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 Importantly, it is no longer required to set additional include paths.
 Only the standard include paths (`/usr/include`, or `/usr/local/include` when you install from source) are required.

-The new `src/include/elektra` folder includes all headers that Elektra installs (\*), it is copied directly to `/usr/include` on install.
+The new `src/include/elektra` folder, which contains all headers that Elektra installs (\*), is copied directly to `/usr/include` on install.
 The layout of `src/include/elektra` (and consequently the layout of installed headers), follows a fixed pattern:

 ```c